 3. The burial fee and memorialization charges are separate and distinct from the purchase of the “Right of Burial”.
 The burial fee must be paid in full prior to the interment.

 4. Burial spaces may be used for the burial of human remains only.
 A grave or crypt may have one full body or two cremated remains.
 If space permits, a family may purchase additional “Rights of Inurnment” for cremated remains.
 Normally a maximum of one full body and two cremated remains are permitted in a single crypt or grave.
 Only one inurnment can be placed in a single niche.

 5. Burial spaces in the Cemetery may be exchanged as partial payment on other burial spaces with the approval of the Cemetery.
 A release form for the exchange must be signed by the purchaser and the original easement must be returned to the Cemetery.

-6. If a person wishes to disinter a family member currently buried in the Cemetery, he or she may do so once the proper documents have been completed.
-A separate fee will be charged for the disentombment/ disinterment and subsequent entombment/interment.
+6. If a person wishes to disinter a family member buried in the Cemetery, he or she may do so with approval by the cemetery and the proper document completed.
+A separate fee will be charged for the disentombment/disinterment and subsequent entombment/interment.
 In addition, a special liner must be purchased from the Cemetery if the body is placed in a crypt.
 Other expenses not directly assessed by the Cemetery may also be incurred at the time of transfer.

 7. Assignment or transfer of any burial space will, at all times, be subject to guidelines established by the Cemetery.
 No crypt/niche space or interest therein will be transferred or assigned without the consent of the Cemetery.
 A notarized statement indicating permission of the original purchaser and/or his /her heir(s) is required.
 A recording fee will be charged to provide this service.

-8. Under normal conditions, the Cemetery grounds are open for visitation each day of the year from:
+8. Under normal conditions, the Cemetery grounds are open for visitation each day of the year from dawn until dusk.